popgendad/libpbwt/README.md

 ## Installation

 A Makefile is provided with the `libpbwt` package.
-There are two dependencies outside of the standard C library, including the DEFLATE compression library `zlib` and the VCF I/O routines in `htslib`.
+There are three dependencies outside of the standard C library, including

+1. the DEFLATE compression library `zlib`
+2. the PLINK format I/O routines in `libplink_lite`
+3. the VCF I/O routines in `htslib`

 The default installation directories are `/usr/lib` for the both the static and shared library files (`libpbwt.a` and `libpbwt.so` respectively) and `/usr/include` for the `pbwt.h` header file.
 Below is an example of installing the library.

 ```
 git clone git@gitlab.com/evolgen/libpbwt.git